President Baldwin Lonsdale’s enormous contributions remembered following his death

-President Baldwin Lonsdale’s enormous contributions remembered following his deathPosted: June 17, 2017 Filed under: The Daily Digest 1 Comment
+President Baldwin Lonsdale’s enormous contributions remembered following his deathPosted: June 17, 2017 Filed under: The Daily Digest 5 Comments

 President Baldwin Lonsdale died at Vila Central Hospital early this morning after being rushed to hospital last night.